We train the tailed to avoid the scaled

 We use live rattlesnakes so we can train your dog to avoid them.
 The reason we do this is because nothing smells like a live rattlesnake except a live rattlesnake.
 If we were to use dead frozen snakes that would work...your dog would avoid every dead frozen snake that he encountered in the desert.

-Arizona has more species (different types) of rattlesnakes, than anywhere else in the world.
+Arizona has more species (different types) of rattlesnakes, than anywhere else in the United States.
 The actual number varies depending on the source.
 Arizona Game and Fish Department says there are 13 species.
 However they don't count the ten (10) sub-species of Arizona rattlesnakes.
 So, counting main species and sub species, 23 different kinds of rattlesnakes.
 (Arizona Rattlesnakes.)